Kwenoth/frontend-project-lvl2/README.md

 "plain" - output as a text description of the changes with the path of each changed property;

-"json" - in the form of a json string for use in other applications.
+"json" - output in the form of a json string for use in other applications.

 By default, the output is in the "stylish" format.